Abdelrhman-Sayed70/OOP/D-Static Keyword/README.md

 ## Static Class
 - it is a class defined inside another class
 - Can not be a class with static keyword except inner [nested] class [class inside a class]
-- Increase Encapsulation concept & securety
+- Increase Encapsulation concept & security